 Hypomania involves periods of elevated mood, euphoria, and excitement but does not disconnect a person from reality.
 A person with cyclothymia experiences symptoms of hypomania but no full-blown manic episodes.
 Hypomania may feel good to the person who experiences it and may lead to enhanced functioning and productivity.
 Thus, even when family and friends learn to recognize the mood swings as possible bipolar disorder, the person may deny that a problem exists.
 Without proper treatment, however, hypomania can become severe mania or can turn into depression.

 For cyclothymic symptoms to be diagnosed, hypomanic symptoms and depressive symptoms must be present at separate times for at least two years.
-Approximately 0.4 percent to 1 percent of people will experience cyclothymia in their lifetime.
+Approximately 0.4 percent to one percent of people will experience cyclothymia in their lifetime.
 The disorder usually begins in adolescence or early adulthood, and there is a 15 percent to 50 percent risk that a person with cyclothymic disorder will go on to develop bipolar I disorder or bipolar II disorder.
 This rate of risk is still too low to justify viewing cyclothymia as merely an early manifestation of bipolar type I disorder, as many people do recover and do not experience future symptoms of hypomania or depression.
 Cyclothymic disorder is equally common in males and females.

 For at least two years (one year for children and adolescents), the individual displays periods of hypomanic symptoms and periods of depressive symptoms that do not meet criteria for a hypomanic or major depressive episode.